 The University drug policy is published annually in the student handbook.
 The Student Handbook is distributed to students during registration and is available on the University website.
 When University officials have reason to suspect that drugs are being used, the University reserves the right to drug test individuals and/or contact appropriate law enforcement officials.
 A substance abuse unit is incorporated in the core curriculum course ESS 1200 Personal Fitness and Wellness.
 One chapel program each year includes a presentation on substance abuse.
 During registration, students will receive information containing the policy on substance abuse and rules governing such abuse.

-The campus security force operates 24 hours a day, 365 day a year.
-Security officers enforce university regulations with respect to parking, alcohol, and drugs, and conduct other campus security functions.
+The campus Public Safety operates 24 hours a day, 365 day a year.
+Public Safety officers enforce university regulations with respect to parking, alcohol, and drugs, and conduct other campus security functions.
 The university has an emergency notification system, which contacts students and university personnel by e-mail, text message, and telephone.
 The university uses the emergency contact information provided upon registration.
 Students are responsible for updating their emergency contact information through the student information system.